sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 example, but still use `dimension = 1` in the code.
 Since this is only a toy problem, we can ignore this warning, in real applications it would indicate that we might have made a mistake in the setup.
-Next, we see that the @vfpref{VFPSolver} starts, and evolves the solution in 10 time steps.
+Next, we see that the @ref sapphirepp::VFP::VFPSolver "VFPSolver" starts, and evolves the solution in 10 time steps.
 Last we get detailed timing information.
 We see that most time is spent in the DG matrix assembly, followed by the ERK4 time stepping.
-This of course will change depending on the machine and build options (Debug vs.
+This of course will change depending on the machine and build options (Debug vs. Release).
-Release).
 Last, we see that the L2 error is $\sim 10^{-4}$.
 Using a 4th order Runge-Kutta scheme and a time step size of $0.1$, this is expected.